olegantonyan/mpz/README.md

 mpris_blacklist: ["wireplumber"]
 ```

 This will ignore commands issued by Wireplumber.
-Starting with version around 0.5 it has a feature that cannot be disabled - whenever the audio device disconnects it issues MPRIS Pause comamnd.
-Until they make it configurable, blocking wireplumber is viable workaround if you also find this feature annoying.
+Starting with version around 0.5 it has a feature that cannot be disabled - whenever the audio device disconnects it issues an MPRIS Pause command.
+Until they make it configurable, blocking wireplumber is a viable workaround if you also find this feature annoying.

 ## Limitations